EricWVGG/sanity-advanced-validators/README.md

 ## Mega-example

-Imagine that you’ve got a document with an optional video file.
-It's required on the `/about` page.
-If a video ever exists, it must either MP4 or MOV, and have a poster image that's between 1250x800 and 2500x1600 in size.
+Imagine that you’ve got a document that has an optional video file — but it's required on the `/about` page.
+If the video exists, it must either MP4 or MOV, and have a poster image that's between 1250x800 and 2500x1600 in size.

 ```typescript
 const Page = defineType({